sadtank/PSHwdMngr/README.md

 There is no builtin multilane text editor for PSH (or any Win CLI…).
 So to edit notes the user can choose to use CLI only or popup a form GUI.
 Check the `Edit-Notes` function (aliased to `vim`) to see the implementation.
 It’s easy to overwrite the notes field incorrectly, so I recommend using the GUI for multi-line notes whenever possible.

 ## First use
-1. Run the .ps1, importing the functions into the current session. use `. .\PSHwdMngr.ps1` if current working directory and `. "<path>\PSHwdMngr.ps1"' for full path.
+1. Run the .ps1, importing the functions into the current session. use `. .\PSHwdMngr.ps1` if current working directory and `. "<path>\PSHwdMngr.ps1"` for full path.
 2. Ignoring all errors, either create a new entry or import KeePass.
 3. Run `lse` to check the contents of `$global:db` in memory.
-4. Run `savedb <path> -force $true` to save the DB at the desired directory. (recommend current working directory).
-Consider using `New-DiceWare` to help generate a secure passphrase which is easy to remember.
+4. Consider using `New-DiceWare` to help generate a secure passphrase which is easy to remember.
+Run `savedb <path> -force $true` to save the DB at the desired directory.
+(Recommend script directory).
 5. Adjust the $global:autoload variable in the script to match your new db path.
-6. Re-run one-liner from step 1 to clobber functions in memory.
+6. Re-run one-liner from step 1 to clobber functions in memory, adding your new auto-load path.
 Your db should now auto load every time it's run.

 ## Common commands